RifaulAhmed/Bellway_Website/README.md

 # React + Vite

 <<<<<<< HEAD
-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules Sakshi.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
 =======
 This template provides a minimal setup to get React working in Vite with HMR and some ESLinfhhffjhjfhjfhsssssssssssjhjt rules.
 >>>>>>> 62915c2aa53faa3f430c906338b8406079c2cee0